wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-rest-api-proxy.md

 ## Step 3: Deploy the REST API Proxy

 Deploying the REST API proxy makes it invokable.
 By default, Choreo maintains two environments for development and production.
 [Learn more](../../develop/components/api-proxies/api-proxy#choreo-environments).
+For this tutorial, let's deploy the proxy to the development environment.

 1. In the left navigation menu, click **Deploy**.